ayush5harma/PixelFeatureDrops/README.md

 #### NGA Resources version
 New Google Assistant resources app is required to download additional resources to enable the Google Assistant 2.It is mostly available in the gapps build of custom ROMs already but in some cases it is not so.This flashable is for such cases.
 Click on `Assets` to show the files available in the release and then  `PixelFeatureDrops+NGAResources` to download the flashable zip.

+#### HAL3 Version
+HAL3 version enables the following for budget smartphones:
+- **Camera 2 API Level 3**
+- **Google Play Services for AR  and Playground(AR Stickers)**. (becomes installable via playstore in budget range smartphones)

+Click on `Assets` to show the files available in the release and then  `PixelFeatureDrops-HAL3` to download the flashable zip.

 ## Sidenotes: